 We have trained rheumatologists for over 40 years.

 Our training program is accredited by the Accreditation Council for the Graduate Medical Education (ACGME) and has been supported by the National Institutes of Health (NIH).
 Fellowships generally last 2 to 3 years and we have 6-9 trainees per year in additon to postdoctoral fellows.
-We currently accept 3 ACGME fellows per year through the National Resident Matching Program (NRMP).
+For Academic Year 2018-2019 we will accept 4 ACGME fellows per year through the National Resident Matching Program (NRMP).

-The Physician Scientist Pathway within the UW Rheumatology fellowship training program is designed for graduates of Internal Medicine residency programs who desire a career in academic rheumatology with a focus on research.
-This three year pathway is designed to prepare fellows for productive careers as independent investigators in basic, translational or clinical research.
+The Physician-Scientist Pathway within the UW Rheumatology fellowship training program is designed for graduates of Internal Medicine residency programs who desire a career in academic medicine with a focus on research.
+This three-year pathway is designed to prepare fellows for productive careers as independent investigators in basic, translational, or clinical/epidemiology research.
 Prior experience in research is helpful but not required for this pathway.
 The first year is devoted to developing clinical skills, an independent research plan, and a mentorship structure.
-The second year is devoted largely to the fellow’s research project and scholarly production, such as submission of abstracts and manuscripts.
-The third year focuses on continued research activity, continued scholarly production in the form of first-author publications and mentored training grant awards, and the pursuit of faculty appointment.
+The second year is devoted largely to the fellow’s research project and publication of findings.
+The third year focuses on continued research activity, continued scholarly production and pursuit of multi-year mentored training opportunities.

 Other faculty members are interested in joint physiology, uric acid biology, epidemiology and therapeutics in rheumatic diseases.
 Trainees will work with a mentor from within the Division of Rheumatology or the UW Department of Medicine.